 At Cash App, most builds were faster, but some weren’t.
 Why?
 In looking for answers, John Rodriguez came up with a clever idea.
 He decided to add custom values, such as the machine’s location, to the Build Scan for every local build.

-Capturing Geolocation of Local Builds with Gradle Enterprise
+Capturing Geolocation of Local Builds with Develocity

 The remote build cache node was physically located on the West Coast.
 Still, the team has members in Ontario, Canada; Melbourne, Australia; San Francisco; New York; and Seattle.
 Obviously, latency for some users could be significant.
-Using custom values and the ability of Gradle Enterprise to analyze build data, the team could see just how significant that latency was.
+Using custom values and the ability of Develocity to analyze build data, the team could see just how significant that latency was.
 Without geolocation data across all local builds, the team could not have observed the benefits they could gain from the remote build cache.
 They also wanted to see any patterns that decreased the avoidance savings from the remote build cache.

 Here’s some pseudocode that generates the geotagged information associated with each build: